- December 18, 2008

 - The immersive world and soundtrack effectively transport players to the heart of Roman antiquity, enhancing the overall experience.

-- The game suffers from frequent crashes and bugs, making it frustrating to play, especially on modern systems.
+- The game is plagued by frequent crashes and bugs, making it frustrating to play, especially on modern systems.

 “Despite its learning curve, mastering its mechanics is immensely rewarding.”